knadh/dictpress/README.md

 - Custom themes and templates for publishing dictionary websites.
 - Paginated A-Z (all alphabets for any language) glossaries.
 - HTTP/JSON API for search and everything else.
-- Pluggable search algorithms, eg: fulltext search, phonetic word search etc.
+- Pluggable search tokenizers (Lua scripts) and algorithms for fulltext search, phonetic search etc.
 - Admin UI for managing and curating dictionary data.
 - Admin moderation UI for crowd sourcing dictionary entries.
 - Bulk CSV to database import.